Asduveneck/500pix_clone/README.md

   Hovering over a photograph reveals information about the photographer and image, and clicking on an image takes you to that photo's show page.

+  To maintain a simpler slice of state and minimize information I fetch with each photograph, I wrote a model method to return the photographer's name as a single string, and assign the value in jBuilder.

 ### Photo Show Page

   The Photo Show Page includes a larger images accompanied by a description if the photographer wrote one.